 Awards range from \$10,000 to \$12,000.
-Named in memory of a dedicated member of the Capitol College Board of Trustees, this scholarship is the highest offered by the college to new students.
+Named in memory of a dedicated member of the Capitol Technology University Board of Trustees, this scholarship is the highest offered by the university to new students.

 Presidential Scholarship

 Awards range from \$7,000 to \$9,000.